-Check the battery status light- If the battery status light flashes orange or is a steady orange, the battery charge is low or depleted.
+Check the battery status light - If the battery status light flashes orange or is a steady orange, the battery charge is low or depleted.
 Connect the computer to an electrical outlet.

 If the battery status light flashes green and orange, the battery is too hot to charge.
-Turn off the computer, disconnect the computer from the electrical outlet, and then let the battery and computer cool to room temperature.
+Shut down the computer, disconnect the computer from the electrical outlet, and then let the battery and computer cool to room temperature.

 If the battery status light rapidly flashes orange, the battery may be defective.
-Contact Dell (see "Contacting Dell" in the Dell[TM] Owner's Manual that came with your computer).
+Contact Dell.
+See your Owner's Manual for contact information.

-Test the electrical outlet- Ensure that the electrical outlet is working by testing it with another device, such as a lamp.
+Test the electrical outlet - Ensure that the electrical outlet is working by testing it with another device, such as a lamp.

-Check the AC adapter- Check the AC adapter cable connections.
+Check the AC adapter - Check the AC adapter cable connections.
 If the AC adapter has a light, ensure that the light is on.

-Connect the computer directly to an electrical outlet- Bypass power protection devices, power strips, and the extension cable to verify that the computer turns on.
+Connect the computer directly to an electrical outlet - Bypass power protection devices, power strips, and the extension cable to verify that the computer turns on.

-Eliminate possible interference- Turn off nearby fans, fluorescent lights, halogen lamps, or other appliances.
+Eliminate possible interference - Turn off nearby fans, fluorescent lights, halogen lamps, or other appliances.

-Adjust the Power Properties- See the Tell Me How help file or search for the keyword standby in the Help and Support Center.
-To access the help file, see "Accessing Help."
+Adjust the power properties - Your computer may be in standby or hibernate mode.
+For information on power management modes, see the Tell Me How help file, or search for the keyword standby or hibernate in the Windows XP Help and Support Center (see "Accessing Help").

-Reseat the memory modules- If the computer power light turns on but the display remains blank, reseat the memory modules.
+Reseat the memory modules - If the computer power light turns on but the display remains blank, reseat the memory modules.